Kontraspiel

 Kontraspiel, also called Contra, is a German 5-card plain-trick game for four individual players using 24 cards.
 Eldest hand has the first right to accept or make trumps.
 The Unters of Acorns and Leaves (the equivalent of the two black Jacks) are permanent highest trumps, the Wenzels.
 Kontraspiel is similar to the Scandinavian game Polskpas and is recorded as early as 1811.

 History

+Kontraspiel emerged in Germany at the beginning of the 18th century as a local adaptation of the Spanish game of Ombre.
 The earliest mention of Contra appears in a list of games in a 1755 poem.
 In 1773 it is described as one of the games played with "German cards" i.e. a 32-card German-suited pack, and, in 1786 it was reported that, along with Trischaken, it was a very popular game among the peasants in German-speaking lands.